Cheap Ways to Move Across the Country

 The best part of all, is that it doesn't have to be much more expensive than moving yourself.
-By making cross country movers compete for your business, you can get amazing deals on your move!
+By making movers compete for your business, you can find the cheapest cross country moving companies available for your move!

 Your best bet, as mentioned previously, is to submit a few details about your move to a trusted third-party website, which will in turn will send your information out to up to six qualified cross country moving companies.
 Each moving company will send you an instant pricing quote for your move.
 This makes it easy on you so you don't have to go asking for quotes, company to company.

 If a price to move you across the country seems too good to be true . . . then it probably is.
 Unfortunately the professional moving industry is plagued with fraudulent activity and shady business practices.
 Be careful when hiring a professional moving company to transport your furniture, valuables, and keepsakes.
 Verify that a company is licensed and insured to do business in the USA.
-Read online reviews on the BBB, Google, Yelp, Superpages, and other online review sites to make sure the company has a good reputation.
+Read online reviews on the BBB (Better Business Bureau), AMSA, Google, Yelp, Superpages, Angies List, etc to make sure the company has a good reputation.